CloudifySource/cloudify-cloud-drivers/rsopenstack/README.md

 * Clone the repo and copy the cloud driver folder to the right location in the cloudify distro:
 <pre><code>
 git clone git@github.com:CloudifySource/cloudify-cloud-drivers.git
-cp -r ec2/ <cloudify root>/tools/cli/plugins/esc
+cp -r rsopenstack/ <cloudify root>/tools/cli/plugins/esc
 </code></pre>

-* Edit the file `ec2-cloud.groovy` and add your cloud credentials instead of the place holders
+* Edit the file `rsopenstack-cloud.groovy` and add your cloud credentials instead of the place holders
 <pre><code>
 user {
 	 // Optional.
 Identity used to access cloud.